mtlynch/mtlynch.io/content/notes/nix-dev-environment/index.md

         ];
 ```

 For most packages, the package name doesn't have a version.
-Like for `htop` or `vim`, the package name is always the same but certain packages, like Python, have multiple versions available within the same Nixpkgs version, so you have to specify `python2` as opposed to `python`, to avoid confusion with Python 3.
+For packages like `htop` or `vim`, the package name is always the same but certain packages, like Python, have multiple versions available within the same Nixpkgs version, so you have to specify `python2` as opposed to `python`, to avoid confusion with Python 3.

 The last relevant bit is the `shellHook` section.